pyArchimate – Public API shim

 Parameters:

-• folder (str) – folder path (organization) to structure view hierarchy
+• folder – folder path for organisation hierarchy

-• parent (Model) – parent Model object reference
+• parent – parent Model object (duck-typed: must have views_dict)

 Raises: